Ireland women's cricket team in India in 2024–25

-The Ireland women's cricket team toured India in January 2025 to play three One Day International (ODI) matches against India women's cricket team.
+The Ireland women's cricket team toured India in January 2025 to play three One Day International (ODI) matches against the India women's cricket team.
 The series formed part of the 2022–2025 ICC Women's Championship.
 It was the Ireland women's side's first tour to India and first ever bilateral series between the two sides.
 In November 2024, Board of Control for Cricket in India (BCCI) confirmed the fixtures for the tour.

 India won the first match by six wickets, with Pratika Rawal and Tejal Hasabnis' match winning performance.
 The hosts won the second match by 116 runs and secured the series 2–0, with Jemimah Rodrigues' maiden ODI century (102) India recorded their highest total in women's ODIs (370).
 Later it broke in third ODI when India scored 435.
-With the magnificent maiden century of Pratika Rawal (154) and Smriti Mandhana's 10th and fastest century, India won final ODI match by 304 run, which was India's biggest margin of victory in terms of runs.
+With the magnificent maiden century of Pratika Rawal (154) and Smriti Mandhana's 10th and fastest century, India won the final ODI match by 304 run, which was India's biggest margin of victory in terms of runs.